 Hatch Mansfield were the first Wine Agency Company to achieve this exacting accreditation.

-In addition, each year we invite our team and customers to vote for their favoured carbon offset project to address the annual CO2 created by the distribution of our wines from London City Bond.
-Partnering with Carbon Footprint; we have offset a further 2200 tonnes of CO2 through various gold standard projects.
-In 2018 we chose a carbon reduction project in the Brazilian Amazon and a tree planting project in the Kenyan rift valley offsetting 846 tonnes of CO2.
+In addition, each year we invite our team and customers to vote for their favoured carbon offset project to address the annual CO2 created by the distribution of our wines from London City Bond, as well as our business travel and office CO2.
+Partnering with Carbon Footprint; we have offset over 5,000 tonnes of CO2 through various gold standard projects since 2012.
+The current supported project is the Rimba Raya Biodiversity Reserve Project in Indonesian Borneo, which protects the endangered forest and contributes to a sustainable local economy without deforestation.

 Bees are an important part of our environment and crucial for pollination.
 Bee hives are a common sight in many vineyards for this very reason.
 Hatch Mansfield is a corporate supporter of the British Beekeepers Association (BBKA) who aim to further and promote the craft of beekeeping as well as advance the education of the public in the importance of bees in the environment.